-James Patrick Ferns is a 3rd year PhD student at the University of Strathclyde in Glasgow, where he is based within the Scottish Oral History Centre, supervised by Prof Arthur McIvor.
-James is an active trade unionist, serving on the University and Colleges Union (UCU) Strathclyde branch committee as well as its national education committee.
-His research interests include deindustrialisation, nationalism, working-class history and politics, and class and gender identity.
-His PhD thesis, Workers in Transition: Work, Identity, and Deindustrialisation in Scotland since 1980, utilises oral history to illuminate the post-redundancy experiences of shipbuilders and steelworkers following 1980, examining the impact of deindustrialisation on their understanding and experience of work as well as their expression of identity.
+He completed his PhD at the University of Strathclyde in Glasgow, where he was based within the Scottish Oral History Centre and supervised by Prof Arthur McIvor.
+His PhD thesis, Workers in Transition: Work, Identity, and Deindustrialisation in Scotland since 1980, utilised oral history to illuminate the post-redundancy experiences of shipbuilders and steelworkers following 1980, examining the impact of deindustrialisation on their understanding and experience of work as well as their expression of identity.
+He is currently working on converting his thesis into a monograph.

-Project statement
+Project Statement:

 Work is intrinsic to the formation of both personal and collective identity.
 Likewise, the loss of work, or transition into new employment, has a consequential impact on an individual’s identity.